papivot/setup-ubuntu-router/README.md

 foo@bar:~$ netplan apply
 ```

-## If planning to use multiple VLANs on one of the private NIC ( for e.g. LAN1_NIC - ens224)
+## If planning to use multiple VLANs on one of the private NIC
+In this example LAN1_NIC - ens224 will be the native VLAN and VLAN 102 and 104 will be cofigured on the interface.
+Make sure that the Switch that this interface connects on allows all VLANs (4095).

 ```console
 foo@bar:~$ sudo apt-get install vlan